ogewan/direction.js/README.md

 `current()` - gets the current slide

 `count()` - gets the total amount of slides

+`scroll()` - gets/sets the status of the auto scroll.
+To auto scroll to the top of the page on slide change, set to true,.
+To disable, set it to false.
+It is true by default

+`scrollTo(place,time)` - scroll to place in given time (milliseconds)
+* if no arguments are given, it scrolls to the top left (0,0) in default time

+* if given a place that is a number, it will assume that place is a vertical coordinate

+* place can also be an object with x and y properties corresponding to horizontal and vertical position respectively

+* if not given a time, the default duration is 400 milliseconds

+* if a negative value is given for place, it scrolls to the opposite position.

+   I.E ```scrollTo({-1,-1});``` will scroll to the bottom right in default time

 `callback(type,function)` - gets/sets a slide transition callback
 * slides/pages have three states: